Cooking on a charcoal grill can be both enjoyable and frustrating.

 2. Invest in a Quality Thermometer

-Some charcoal grills ones don’t usually come with a thermometer built in.
-If your grill doesn’t have one, I recommend an air probe thermometers.
+Some charcoal grills don’t usually come with a thermometer built-in.
+If your grill doesn’t have one, I recommend an air probe thermometer.

 These types of thermometers come with a sharp metal end.
 The end can fit into the charcoal grill even when the lid’s closed.
 It comes with a digital indicator so that you can monitor the temperature inside the grill.

 225°F is the magic number when determining the optimal heat temperature for cooking your cuts of meat.
 A common misconception when it comes to grilling your food is that it’s better to expose it to an open flame.

 That is not the case at all.
 Cooking your food in this manner will dry out your meat, and it won’t be as juicy and tender.
 Take it from us, and stick to 225°F.